Baby’s First Christmas Blanket Free Pattern

 I used two strands held together to make a thicker yarn for each color.

-The order of which I alternated the colors was green, white, red, finishing with a green row.
+The order in which I alternated the colors was green, white, and red, finishing with a green row.

 With 6.5mm hook and green yarn ch78 (or multiples of 6 chains).